 How to make paneer Makhani

-There’s not really too much to say on the process of making this as it’s fairly straightforward.
-A couple tips:
+There’s not really too much to say on the process of making this as it’s fairly straightforward – you can see how it all comes together in the short video.

 - make sure you have chopped your ginger and garlic a bit before you puree, just to make sure they have a head start at breaking up and mixing through.

-- Then, once you put the pureed tomato mixture in the pan, make sure you stir it fairly regularly to make sure it doesn’t stick and burn.
+- Then, once you put the pureed tomato mixture in the pan, make sure you stir it fairly regularly so it doesn’t stick and burn.

 - Finally, once you add the cream it is best not to cook it too vigorously but unlike yoghurt, it is a lot more stable so won’t separate out so don’t worry too much.